-Alignment of the Fund with the methodology of the Index is achieved through tracking the Index, which incorporates the various binding elements, within the set tracking error tolerance.
+Alignment of the Fund with the methodology of the Index is achieved through investment in the Master Fund that tracks the Index, which incorporates the various binding elements, within the set tracking error tolerance.
 In addition, and where possible, investment guidelines and restrictions are coded in the Investment Manager's order management system to enable pre and post-trade monitoring.